EthanTrout/financial-care/README.md

  ### Close Wallet

- When the last transaction was the previous form of declaring cash or a card is out. when clicking open wallet again (When back from a supported trip) the user will be routed to different forms depending of what was taken out
+ When the last transaction was the previous form of declaring cash or a card is out. when the user clicks open wallet again (When back from a supported trip) the user will be routed to different forms depending on what was taken out

  This was done to make it very simple for staff to know what needs entering and makes it much harder for them to make a mistake.

  Summary:
- - If only Cash is taken out the only cash reciepts and cash back in is routed to
+ - If only Cash is taken out then only cash reciepts and cash back in is routed to

  - if Cash and card are out. the user will be prompted if they have made a cash withdrawl from a bank. it then routes to the same as if only cash is out but with the additional card reciepts form.